 More information will be provided shortly.

-Please note if your case is accepted, you must register in person.
+Please note if your case is accepted, you must register for the webinars.

 Convenient timing, excellent presenters and case based.
 Challenging cases discussed.